 Minecraft should need little introduction at this point.
-It's one of the best-selling video game in existence, with over 200 million copies sold around the world.
-It has a dedicated scene on Twitch and YouTube, in part because of the personalities that stream the game, but also because you can do just about anything in it.
+It's one of the best-selling video games in existence, with over 200 million copies sold worldwide.
+It has a dedicated scene on Twitch and YouTube, partly because of the personalities that stream the game and because you can do just about anything in it.
 It's almost like Lego in that sense.
 You can build up all sorts of structures with different kinds of blocks, and there's even a peaceful mode so that the monsters won't spawn at night anymore.

 The game also offers a ton of user-created content and a marketplace where you can download new skins, maps, features, and a lot more.
 A lot of the popular content tends to be free, but some do need to be purchased with Minecoins, which are purchased with real money.
 Still, there's so much to do in Minecraft even without looking at the marketplace that you shouldn't grow tired any time soon.

 Fall Guys took the internet by storm after it released and hasn't slowed down much since.
 With Wipeout-inspired obstacle courses, players compete against up to 59 others as the challenges get harder and harder the further you progress.
 To win the full round, you'll need to be the last man standing and get the crown.
-New seasons of content are expected to hit frequently, with the latest being winter-themed for the holidays.
+New seasons of content hit frequently, as well as new costumes.

 I'm not usually someone who plays multiplayer games.
-I tend to find them more frustrating than anything, and I enjoy single-player games more 99% of the time.
-I also spent a good chunk of August this year playing Fall Guys after it came out because it was just so fun.
+I tend to find them more frustrating than anything, and I enjoy single-player games more than 99% of the time.
+I also spent a good chunk of August 2020 playing Fall Guys after it came out because it was just so fun.
 Once you play one round, you need to play more.
 Good luck winning those crowns!

 Immortals Fenyx Rising

-There's some humor in here that's more appropriate for teenagers (hence why it's rated T), but it's still kid-friendly enough that I included it on this list.
-If you're looking for a game that provides plenty of action and needs some good puzzle solving skills to get through, this is the game you want.
+Some humor here's more appropriate for teenagers (hence why it's rated T), but it's still kid-friendly enough to include it on this list.
+If you're looking for a game that provides plenty of action and needs some good puzzle-solving skills to get through, this is the game you want.

 Immortals Fenyx Rising is a Greek epic that combines the best parts of Assassin's Creed Odyssey along with The Legend of Zelda: Breath of the Wild.
 When Typhon, one of the deadliest and formidable Greek beings, escapes Tartarus and destroys the veil between it and humanity, it's up to you (with the help of the other gods) to save the day.